 Also considering asking relevant people in your network what they know about the equipment you are considering.

 The more you can find out before the auction, the more information you’ll have to when it comes time to bid.
-Remember, buying heavy equipment at auctions is a great way to get the equipment you need at a far price.
+Remember, buying heavy equipment at auctions is a great way to get the equipment you need at a fair price.

 You have to know what a machine is worth before you make any bids.
 This is a very important step in your way to understanding how to buy heavy equipment at auctions.